Links on SoundGuys may earn us a commission. Learn more.

 If you care about durability, sound quality, and blocking out all the distractions around you, go ahead and pick up the Jabra Elite 4 Active; the performance at this price is worth the money.

 Jabra’s true wireless earbud offerings are getting quite crowded, so let us try to quickly break it down for you.
-If you don’t need noise cancelling, the Jabra Elite 3 is a great value option.
+If you don’t need noise canceling, the Jabra Elite 3 is a great value option for $59 at Amazon.
 There are not many bells and whistles here, but the earbuds work well and sound great.

-If you have a bit more to spend, go for the Jabra Elite 7 Active.
-These earbuds come in a portable package and feature a ShakeGrip coating to keep the earbuds locked in your ears during the sweatiest of workouts.
-They also add in some convenient extras such as wireless charging, in-ear detection, and Bluetooth multipoint.
+If you have the funds ($179 at Amazon), go for the Jabra Elite 7 Active.
+These earbuds come in a portable package and feature a ShakeGrip coating to keep them locked in your ears during the sweatiest workouts.
+They also add some convenient extras such as wireless charging, in-ear detection, and Bluetooth multipoint.

 Underwhelmed by the microphone quality of these sportier Jabra models?
 Check out the Jabra Elite 7 Pro.
-Utilizing a voice-pickup (VPU) bone conduction sensor, these earbuds have the best sounding microphone of the bunch, though it will cost you.
+Utilizing a voice-pickup (VPU) bone conduction sensor, these earbuds have quality microphones, though it will cost you $199 at Amazon.

 What are some alternatives to the Jabra Elite 4 Active?